nellie-allsop/reading-notes/README.md

 # reading-notes

+Hello!
+My name is Nellie (she/her) and this is my [GitHub portfolio page] (https://github.com/nellie-allsop)

 ## What is a "growth mindset"
 Your mindset equates to what you think about yourself.
 And a growth mindset is a great mindset to have!
 When you have a growth mindset, you are open to learning.
 Someone with a growth mindset would likely:
 - Prepare themself for learning